 The District's financial statements include the accounts of all District operations.
 The criteria for including organizations within the District's reporting entity, as set forth in Governmental Accounting Standards Board (GASB) Statement of Governmental Accounting Standards No. 14, The Financial Reporting Entity, is financial accountability.
-Financial accountability is defined as appointment of a voting majority of the component unit's board and either the ability to impose will by the primary government or the possibility that the component unit will provide a financial benefit to or impose a financial burden on the primary government.
-The District's financial statements do not include any component units because none of the criteria for inclusion as set forth in GASB 14 have been met.
+Financial accountability is defined as appointment of a voting majority of the board and either the ability to impose will by the primary government or the possibility that a component unit will provide a financial benefit to or impose a financial burden on the primary government.
+The District is a separate legal entity and is neither an oversight nor a component unit of any other entity.
+Specific elements of oversight and component unit responsibilities considered in the conclusion of the above were financial interdependency, designation of management, election of the governing body, the ability to significantly influence operations and accountability of fiscal matters.